mamuesp/Monitor.js/README.md

 * and, of course, an USB port which feeds your monitor with data

 ##Ok, let's begin
-After cloning the branch you change into the branch's directory and type *npm install*.
-So all needed packages will be installed by the package manager from node.js.
+After cloning the branch into a directory of your choice, you change into the branch's directory and type **npm install**.
+Now all needed packages will be installed by the package manager from node.js.

 Then you start the monitor web server like this:

       sudo node monitor.js <usb device name> <baudrate> <port> [-v]

-      * unfortunately, on Mac OS X the tool must run as root, if not, no reading of the USB port is possible (looking for a solution)
+      * unfortunately, on Mac OS X the tool must run as root, if not, no reading of the USB port is possible (I'm looking for a solution)
       * <usb device name> - the name of the USB port, where the Arduino or Teensy board is attached.
       * <baudrate> - the rate you set for the serial monitor
       * <port> - Port of the web server, on which you may receive the visualization
       * optinal -v - Verbose mode, the tool will log a lot on <stdout>

-Now you may open your browser with the address http://localhost:<port>/index.html.
-If all parmeters where right and your embedded system is protocolling over the serial port, you should see something resembling to the screenshot above.
+Now you may open your browser with the address *http://localhost:<port>/index.html*.
+If all parmeters were right and your embedded system is protocolling over the serial port, you should see something resembling to the screenshot above after a while.

 ##ToDo:
 * allow to change the visualization settings
-* expand the "monitoring" protocol for remalrs, titles etc.
+* expand the "monitoring" protocol for remarks, titles etc.
-* generalize the data parser, scan how many datasets are used and adapt the settings
+* generalize the data parser, scan how many datasets are used and adapt the settings accordingly
 * ...

 ##The "protocol":

-your embedded system should be sending the data via *"Serial.prinln()"* to the USB port, resembling the way you feed the Serial Plotter.
+Your embedded system should be sending the data via **"Serial.prinln()"** to the USB port, resembling the way you feed the Serial Plotter.

 ```
 GRAPH-START